axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 node cosmwasm/rotate-signers.js update-verifier-set <chain-name>
 ```

 4. Using multisig session id output in last command, submit proof on destination chain.
-For example on Sui it would be:
+For example, on Sui it would be:
 ```bash
 node sui/gateway.js submitProof <multisig-session-id>
 ```